Manoui/website/README.md

 ### Dataset enrichment
 In order to enrich our dataset with new features, we needed to compute them using available methods.
 The first thing we extracted was the number of words and characters in a quote.
 Then, some NLP methods allowed us to extract for instance the polarity and subjectivity of a quote, that is to say its sentiment.
 We also computed the complexity of a sentence using the Gunning Fog score.
 Using Spacy, we identified the grammatical content of a sentence, that is to say the number of NOUNS, VERBS, ADJECTIVES etc. Entities present in the quote such as PERSON, PLACE, ORGANIZATION were also counted.

-This can be achieved using the Textblob library.
+Info about the speakers:

-We also want to try to retrieve the topic of a quote in order to see if a specific theme is more plebiscite than others.
+We tried to retrieve the topic of a quote in order to see if a specific theme is more plebiscite than others.
 The most promising way to do so is by using topic modelling.
 The most popular topic modelling technique is called LDA which allows you to retrieve hidden themes in a text.
 It’s an unsupervised learning method that can be implemented in python.

 It allows us to generate new features to complete our dataset and better characterize the quotes we are interested in, and that we hope will help with supervised learning methods and downstream analysis.